User’s Guide : Basic Single Equation Analysis : Regression Variable Selection : Example

 Lasso Example

-We can examine some of the details behind the model selection process by going to View/ Model Selection Summary and choosing Criteria Graph and Criteria Table.
-Here we can see the models ranked from best to worst in order of the AIC.
-Note that the selection process is different from the rankings of the best models in ENET's cross-validation, which is based on error selection measures such as mean squared error.
+We may examine details of the model selection process by going to View/ Model Selection and choosing Criteria Graph or Criteria Table.
+The Criteria Graph display a graph of the models ranked from best to worst in order of the cross-validation statistic: